 How much does adopting from the U.K cost?

-To adopt in the UK costs nearly noting except a court fee for the adoption application.
+To adopt in the UK costs nearly nothing except a court fee for the adoption application.

 What is the difference between adopting and fostering?